 Documentaries have become a popular form of media over the past couple of years.
 So, this is a must read for those who have missed the recent trends in the entertainment industry.

-If you haven’t watched these documentaries till now then you are missing a big opportunity.
 You might already know that preparation of a well-versed documentary requires a lot of time and effort but still, there are some gems that are left unexplored.

-Here we have covered the top 10 best documentaries that every American should watch in 2023.
-From gender equality to personal journey of famous individuals, we have prepared a list of most loved documentaries that have been released recently.
+From gender equality to personal journey of famous individuals, we have prepared a list of most loved documentaries of 2022 that are going viral on social media right now.

-#1 What is a Woman?
+1) What is a Woman?
 (2022)

 The definition of a woman has been changing with the digital age, particularly after LGBTQ+ rights movements and that’s why political commentator and podcaster Matt Welsh has attempted to answer the question of a generation in his documentary What is a Woman? on the conservative news website owned by Shapiro.